vidjil/vidjil/doc/user.md

 - Open data by:

     - either with “samples”/“open samples” if you are connected to a sample database, such as on <https://app.vidjil.org/> or <https://health.vidjil.org/>.
       In these cases, there are always some "Demo" datasets for demonstration purposes.
       Once a patient/run/set is selected, you can access the results by clicking on the link near `See results` (bottom right).

-  - or with “file”/“import/export”, manually selecting a `.vidjil` file œ
+    - or with “file”/“import/export”, manually selecting a `.vidjil` file

 - You can change the number of displayed clonotypes by moving the slider “number of clonotypes” (menu “filter”).
   The maximal number of clonotypes that can be displayed depends on the processing step before.
   See below "[Can I see all the clones ?](#can-i-see-all-the-clones-and-all-the-reads)".